-Note 4: Step-down fix on the final approach coding indicating a segment course change that is greater than or equal to one degree different than the next leg All RF non-procedure fixes on the final approach coding meet this requirement.
+Note 4: Step-down fix on the final approach coding indicating a segment course change that is greater than or equal to one degree different than the next leg or a change in the vertical path angle.
+All RF non-procedure fixes on the final approach coding meet this requirement.
 This code will take precedence over a step-down fix code at the same fix.

-Alternative:
+Alternative: Define a new Waypoint Description code in column 42 of “V” with a description of “Fix Required for VNAV Path”

+Note 11: The column 42 value of “V” indicates the fix is required to anchor a change in Vertical Path Angle within the Final Approach Coding.

+Changes to Attachment 5:

-8.1.2 A vertical Angle must be coded in the Missed Approach Point, Runway Threshold or Final End Point sequence, whichever occurs first, for each approach procedure.
-This Vertical Angle will only be repeated on all step down fixes in the segment FAF to MAP.
+8.1.2 A Vertical Path Angle must be coded in the Missed Approach Point, Runway Threshold or Final End Point sequence, whichever occurs first, for each approach procedure.
+This Vertical Path Angle will be repeated on all fixes on the segment FAF to MAP, except when the vertical path requires a change in the Vertical Angle within this segment.
+In such cases, the fix at which the change in Vertical Path Angle occurs must be coded using the Waypoint Description Column 42 code “R”.

 Vertical Angles will be from official government source or computed.
+See rules in section 8.9 for details on how to compute vertical path angles.

-A Vertical Angle may be coded in the Final Approach Fix Segment for each approach that includes a FACF..The government source Vertical Angle will also be repeated on fixes associated with an AF/RF Leg as the start or end of the arc, when these fixes are not at procedure fix locations and the AF/RF Leg is in the FAF to MAP portion of the final approach coding.
+A Vertical Angle may be coded in the Final Approach Fix sequence if the approach includes a FACF and an Approach Transition segment.
+A Vertical Angle will be coded in the Final Approach Fix sequence if published in the official government source, or if the segment FACF to FAF includes one or more step-down fixes, see rule 8.9.9 for further details.

 8.9 Vertical Navigation Path (VNAV PATH) or Descent Gradient Considerations

 If the government source provides, vertical path angle or other suitable information that can be used to determine a vertical path angle, it must be used.
-The only exception is when the source provides more than one angle for the Final Approach Coding segment FAF to MAP.
-If more than one angle is provided for this segment, the highest angle will be used.
+The only exception is when the source provides more than one vertical angle for a single coded sequence for the Final Approach Coding segment FAF to MAP.
+If more than one vertical angle is provided for a single coded sequence, the highest published vertical path angle will be used.

 The following guidelines have been developed for the coding of the vertical angles on the Final Approach Coding when vertical path information is not provided by the government sources.
 Rule 8.9.1 through 8.9.8 applies to the FAF to MAP segment only.
 Rule 8.9.9 applies to the FACF to FAF segment only.